 - The civil DMV case, as discussed below.

 A Nevada DMV case has a narrower scope than a criminal case.
-Whereas criminal courts impose fines and even incarceration for a DUI, all the DMV can do is to revoke the defendant’s driver’s license if the driver’s blood alcohol content (BAC) is .08 or above.
-The length of the revocation depends on the defendant’s DUI history:
+Whereas criminal courts impose fines and even incarceration for a DUI, all the DMV can do is revoke your driver’s license if your blood alcohol content (BAC) is .08 or above.
+The length of the revocation depends on your DUI history:

-Note that a DUI defendant’s driver’s license can be revoked regardless of what happens in the criminal case.
-Criminal court should not convict a defendant of DUI unless the prosecution proves guilt beyond a reasonable doubt.
-But the DMV can find someone liable for DUI based solely on the defendant’s breath or blood test results.3
+Note that your driver’s license can be revoked regardless of what happens in the criminal case.
+Criminal court should not convict you of DUI unless the prosecution proves guilt beyond a reasonable doubt.
+Though the DMV can find you liable for DUI based solely on your breath or blood test results.3

 1.1.1.
 Breath and Blood Tests in Nevada DUI Cases

-Drivers arrested on suspicion of DUI in Nevada are immediately taken by the police to a local station or jail for a mandatory DUI breath test or DUI blood test.
-The driver usually can choose which test to take.
-(However if the police suspect the driver is on drugs, the driver is required to take a blood test.)4
+If you are arrested on suspicion of DUI in Nevada, you are immediately taken by the police to a local station or jail for a mandatory DUI breath test or DUI blood test.
+You usually can choose which test to take.
+(However if the police suspect you are on drugs, you are required to take a blood test.)4

 Some drivers opt for the breath test because the breathalyzer device is not intrusive and gives instant results.
-If the driver’s blood alcohol content (BAC) registers as .08 or higher, the police immediately confiscate the person’s driver’s license.
-If the driver takes the blood test, he/she keeps his/her license pending the results (which may take several weeks to come back).
+If your blood alcohol content (BAC) registers as .08 or higher, the police immediately confiscate your driver’s license.
+If you take the blood test, you keep your license pending the results (which may take several weeks to come back).

 1.2.
 “DMV Hearings” in Nevada DUI cases

-DUI defendants are entitled to a “Nevada DMV Hearing” to contest the revocation of his/her driver’s license.
+You are entitled to a “Nevada DMV Hearing” to contest the revocation of your driver’s license.

-If the person waives his/her right to a hearing, then the license revocation begins seven (7) days after the breath tests come back positive for DUI or five (5) days after the blood test comes back positive for DUI.
-Alternatively, if the person chooses to schedule a DMV hearing, he/she may get a “temporary license” for several weeks pending the hearing results.5
+If you waive your right to a hearing, then the license revocation begins seven (7) days after the breath tests come back positive for DUI or five (5) days after the blood test comes back positive for DUI.
+Alternatively, if you choose to schedule a DMV hearing, you may get a “temporary license” for several weeks pending the hearing results.5

 1.2.1.
 Time to request a DMV hearing

-There is a short grace period between when DUI defendants allegedly fail their breath test and when their license revocation begin.
-It is during this grace period that the defendant may request a “DMV hearing” to contest the license revocation and request a temporary license.
+There is a short grace period between when you allegedly fail your breath test and when your license revocation begins.
+It is during this grace period that you may request a “DMV hearing” to contest the license revocation and request a temporary license.

-When this grace period begins depends on whether the defendant takes a breath or blood test:
+When this grace period begins depends on whether you take a breath or blood test:

 - Breath.
-DUI defendants who fail a DUI breath test have their licenses confiscated at the time of their arrest.
-The police then give the defendants a pink slip, which indicates that their license will be revoked in seven (7) days.
+If you fail a DUI breath test, you have your license confiscated at the time of your arrest.
+The police then give you a pink slip, which indicates that your license will be revoked in seven (7) days.

 - Blood.
-By contrast, DUI defendants who take blood tests may still drive until the DMV mails them a certified letter saying that the test indicates that they committed a DUI.
-This may be weeks or month after the arrest.
-This certified letter indicates that their license will be revoked in five (5) days from the mailing.6
+By contrast, if you take a blood test, you may still drive until the DMV mails you a certified letter saying that the test indicates that you committed a DUI.
+This may be weeks or months after the arrest.
+This certified letter indicates that your license will be revoked in five (5) days from the mailing.6

 1.2.2.
 Process for retrieving a temporary license in Nevada

-Once a criminal defense attorney faxes the DMV Administrative Office requesting a DMV hearing and a temporary license, the DMV takes up to two (2) business days to process the paperwork.
-The DUI defendant may then visit any full-service DMV in Nevada to retrieve the license as long as he/she follows the following rules:
+Once your criminal defense attorney faxes the DMV Administrative Office requesting a DMV hearing and a temporary license, the DMV takes up to two (2) business days to process the paperwork.
+You may then visit any full-service DMV in Nevada to retrieve the license as long as you follow the following rules:

-First, the defendant must bring to the DMV one of the following forms of identification:
+First, you must bring to the DMV one of the following forms of identification: